TransLinkForecasting/rtmdoc/docs/coding_standard.md

     * Compliant with the recent changes in the [PEP 8 style guide]
     * For integration with your favourite IDE, see [Editor Integration for Black]
 * Key requirements taken from the Python PEP8 Standard:
-    * **Indentation**: spaces are preferred (4 spaces in place of 1 tab)
+    * **Indentation**: spaces are strongly preferred (4 spaces in place of 1 tab)
-    * **Maximum Line Length**: 96 characters
+    * **Maximum Line Length**: no less than 80 and no more than 100 characters, [note that Black defaults to 88](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html#line-length)
     * **Line Break**: occur before binary operators
     * **Blank lines**: surround top-level function and class definitions with two blank lines.
-Method definitions inside a class are surrounded by a single blank line.
+Method definitions inside a class are surrounded by a single blank line
-    * **Imports**: separate lines of import starting with standard library, related third party, then local application imports.
+    * **Imports**: separate lines of import starting with standard library, related third party, then local application imports
-    * **Comments**: block comments should explain following code and what and why they do or may be used to section the code.
+    * **Comments**: block comments should explain following code and what and why they do or may be used to section the code
-    * **Docstring (Documentation String)**: docstring is required for all *modules*, *functions*, *classes*, and *methods*.
+    * **Docstring (Documentation String)**: docstring is required for all *modules*, *functions*, *classes* and *methods*.
 It should contain short description of what, how, and why the code exists.
 When applicable, describe the input and output types of the function.
-For more specific conventions on docstring, see PEP 257.
+For more specific conventions on docstring, see PEP 257
         * You may use extension/tools to generate docstring.
-For example, [Python Docstring Generator] is available for VSCode.
+For example, [Python Docstring Generator] is available for VSCode
 * Python Naming Conventions:
     * **Naming of classes**: CapitalizedWords
     * **Naming of functions and variables**: lower_case_with_underscores